Sneha-Pulse/EduFlow-Optimizing-Learning-Dynamics/README.md

 **EduFlow-Optimizing-Learning-Dynamics**

 This project aims to enhance student retention and success rates in higher education institutions by leveraging predictive analytics to identify at-risk students early in their academic journey and implement targeted interventions.
-The project utilizes Intervention Targeting, Student Engagement Analysis, and Content Difficulty Prediction to achieve these goals [citation:1].
+The project utilizes Intervention Targeting, Student Engagement Analysis, and Content Difficulty Prediction to achieve these goals.

 #### Project Description